Amplitude recursions with an extra marked point: Genus zero (tree level)

 where

-Note that the condition \eqref{eqn:admissibility} is necessary in order to define honest iterated integrals: the integration kernel $1/x_{k+1,i_{k+1}}$ in \eqn{eqn:Selbergzero} can not depend on variables which have already been integrated out\footnote{In particular, the $z$-removal procedure from \rcite{Broedel:2013tta} is not required.} In accordance with \rcite{aomoto1987}, we call this property \textit{admissibility} and an integral with an integrand proportional to $\prod_k 1/x_{k,i_k}$ satisfying \eqn{eqn:admissibility} \textit{admissible}.
-By definition, the number of iterated integrations in a Selberg integral equals the number of entries in square brackets.
+The above \textit{admissibility condition} motivates the definition of \textit{admissible} iterated integrals: the integration kernel $1/x_{k+1,i_{k+1}}$ in \eqn{eqn:Selbergzero} can not depend on variables which have already been integrated out.
+In accordance with \rcite{aomoto1987}, this property is called \textit{admissibility} and an integral with an integrand of the form $S \prod_k 1/x_{k,i_k}$ satisfying \eqn{eqn:admissibility} \textit{admissible}.
 As argued in \subsecref{subsec:genus0boundaryValues} and \subsecref{subsec:Relate}, Selberg integrals of length $L-3$

 where $\mathcal{C}(x_3)$ is the region of integration denoted by